Get Program Information

 - You must meet the requirements of the program(s) to which you apply (e.g., GPA, language requirement, class standing).

-- Sophomores are generally not approved for off-campus study it is highly suggested that students are in residence at Allegheny during the last semester of study.
+- Sophomores are generally not approved for off-campus study except for certain programs.
+In addition it is required that students are in residence at Allegheny during the last semester of study unless you obtain a waiver of the residency requirement.

-- You may study off campus for only one semester only with Allegheny financial aid.
-Allegheny aid may not be applied to a second semester except for the following academic year programs: MSID Ecuador, Kenya, Senegal; University of Cologne; Angers-Paris sequence; Keio University; an approved Spanish language sequence (Argentina-Spain, Mexico-Argentina, Spain-Mexico).
+- You may study off campus for one semester only with Allegheny financial aid.
+Allegheny aid may not be applied to a second semester except for the following academic year programs: MSID Ecuador, Kenya, Senegal; University of Cologne; Rennes-Paris sequence; Keio University; an approved Spanish language sequence.
 If you decide to stay away for an additional semester without advance approval, you must take the additional semester as a Leave of Absence.
 This means you do not qualify for any financial aid, and the College will not facilitate the transfer of student loans to the off-campus program.

 - You must meet the February 20th filing deadline for fall programs or the September 20th filing deadline for all spring programs.
 Applications submitted after this date will not be considered.
 All decisions by the Admissions Committee are final and not eligible for appeal.